stape-io/adform-cookie-retrieval-script-web-tag/README.md

 ## Setup Instructions

-1. **Import** the template from the Community Template Gallery into your GTM Web workspace.
+1. **Import** the template from the Community Template Gallery or manually using the [template.tpl](./template.tpl) file into your GTM Web workspace.
 2. **Create** a new tag using the _Adform Cookie Retrieval Script_ template.
 3. **Configure** the Cookie Settings (optional):
    - **Cookie Domain** - the domain the `adfuid` cookie is written to.
 Defaults to `auto`, letting the browser determine it.